 I grew up in a house….well, really, in an environment in general, where being right was usually valued over being kind, and the two didn’t often intertwine.
 It’s prophet syndrome at its worst, and while I think there are definitely some situations where being right really is more important than being kind (and, of course, situations when they can co-exist), there are probably a lot more where being RIGHT is just not necessary.

 I see this a lot in Christian circles, especially in very public issues that many Christians take for granted as having black and white sides.
-Politics, homosexuality, the role of women in the church, how to discipline your kids, etc. etc. It feels like many stand firm on this foundation of being RIGHT and don’t take the time to think about how that RIGHTNESS comes across.
+Politics, especially, is a polarizing topic these days.
+It feels like many stand firm on this foundation of being RIGHT and don’t take the time to think about how that RIGHTNESS comes across.
 How being RIGHT, in reality, may actually be wrong because we are stating what we feel to be a blatant truth but in some very unloving ways.

 If I speak with human eloquence and angelic ecstasy but don’t love, I’m nothing but the creaking of a rusty gate.

 If I speak God’s Word with power, revealing all his mysteries and making everything plain as day, and if I have faith that says to a mountain, “Jump,” and it jumps, but I don’t love, I’m nothing.

 If I give everything I own to the poor and even go to the stake to be burned as a martyr, but I don’t love, I’ve gotten nowhere.
 So, no matter what I say, what I believe, and what I do, I’m bankrupt without love. — 1 Co 13:1-3